 Women auto drivers are perceived to be more polite and responsible than their male counterparts.
 As a result, they have managed to gain the trust of customers.
 But it has been a long road, they say.

 Jayashree has been in the profession for more than 15 years now.
 Recalling the initial days of her career, she says, “Many commuters didn’t want a woman driver, they doubted my abilities.
 Many still believe women cannot make good drivers.
-Everyday, through my work, I try to change that prejudice.”
+Everyday, through my work, I try to break such prejudice.”

 Setting aside sporadic incidents, however, women auto drivers generally command respect from Chennaiites these days.
 “They could have been in other low-paying jobs such as housekeeping.
 Only because they believed in themselves and their abilities could they step out of the beaten track,” says Sriram Abhi, an IT professional, who had a woman driver taking him to office regularly before the lockdown.